kiefercuevas/CShauto/README.md

 countEmptyRows param
 ---
-Some of excel methods provided by this class have the countEmptyRows param, this is because closeXML library return rows even if those were delete in the file, so with that param set to true we can only take the rows that are being use by the file.
+Some of excel methods provided by this class have the countEmptyRows param, this is because closeXML library return rows even if those were delete in the file, so with that param set to true you can only take the rows that are being use by the file.

 Information about the Excel class
 ---
-If we want to get information like supported types or how many rows you can add into a sheet we can use the following properties
+If you want to get information like supported types or how many rows you can add into a sheet you can use the following properties

 ```C#